MarcoB95/Tableau_Learning/Tableau_Foundamentals/Notes.md

 ### Creating Groups in Your Data

-A group lets you combine several members of a single dimension into a single data point or category type, creating a new dimension field that didn’t originally exist in your data.
+A group lets you combine several members of a single dimension into a single data point or category type, creating a new dimension field that didn’t originally exist in your data (Groups in Tableau are represented by a paper clip).
+Groups can be created using each of the following methods:

+- Create a group based on a field in the Data pane
+- Create a group based on labels in the view
+- Create a group based on marks in the view

+Once a group as been created within the Create Group dialog, you can check Include 'Other' to group all remaining members into a group.
+The group will be assigned the name Other and can be renamed as needed.